EmilyMansfield/rfwindmill/README.md

 ###Bugs

-This mod is still in beta (v0.41), so there are probably bugs.
-If you do find a bug, please report it on the issue tracker!
+If you find a bug, please report it on the [issue tracker!](https://github.com/Piepenguin1995/rfwindmill/issues)

-###Development
+###Contributing

 Gradle files are not included in the repo and must be downloaded from http://files.minecraftforge.net/ (the src version).
 Copy the `gradle` folder,